 June 21, 2021

-Collaborative Planning - a Viive client perspective
+Collaborative Planning: A Viive client perspective

-Through our experience with Viive Planning, we learned just how important it was to look carefully at that minutiae, and to prepare a comprehensive plan for aging and end-of-life.
+Through our experience with Viive Planning, we learned just how important it was to look carefully at that minutiae, and to prepare a comprehensive plan for Aging and End of Life.